tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 This RouterInfo is stored in the Network Database with the router's identity as the Key.
 These keys indexing the routers and hidden services are calculated by a SHA256 hash function of a 32-byte binary search key which is concatenated with a UTC date string.
 The date string is added because these hash values change every day at UTC 00:00.

 To request a resource (or router info), a client requests the desired key from the server node considered closest to the key.
 If the piece of data is located at the server node, it is returned to the client.
 Otherwise, the server uses its local knowledge of participating nodes and returns the server it considers nearest to the key.
-If the returned server is closer to the key than the one currently tried, the client continues the search at this server
+If the returned server is closer to the key than the one currently tried, the client continues the search at this server ref: https://sites.cs.ucsb.edu/~chris/research/doc/raid13_i2p.pdf

 The Router structure comprises of: (ref: https://censorbib.nymity.ch/pdf/Hoang2018a.pdf)
 - The router's identity (an encryption key, a signing key, and a certificate)